evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 7,2KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 7,2 KW charging.
 As a result, you can charge the battery 0-100% from home in about 12 hours and 4 minutes.

 ### Charge port